 - Hourly radon readings, temperature, humidity, barometric pressure

-- Tamper resistant testing procedure
+- Tamper resistant testing procedure with digital monitor

 - Toll free number to EPA certified lab